 Well, a wallet’s private keys are generated from its seed phrase.
 This takes place through a series of cryptographic steps.
 You can think of the seed phrase as a human-readable version of your private keys.

-Rather than requiring you to memorize a complex string of characters, cryptographers thought to, instead, generate words, which are easier to remember than a combination of letters and numbers.
-This is why the seed phrase is also known as a mnemonic phrase.
+Rather than requiring you to memorize a complex string of characters, cryptographers thought to generate words instead, which are easier to remember than a combination of letters and numbers.
+The seed phrase is also known as a mnemonic phrase for that reason.

 Thanks to this association, when you lose your wallet, you can use its seed phrase to recover it.
-By passing the words into the wallet software, you create a copy of your wallet.
+By passing the words into the wallet software, you create a copy of them.
 It will have the same public and private keys.
 That way, you regain access to the crypto coins and tokens associated with your address.

 Crypto recovery phrase vs password vs passphrase

-On the other hand, the passphrase is a word or phrase that’s used to create and control access to hidden wallets.
+The passphrase is a word or phrase that’s used to create and control access to hidden wallets.
 A hidden wallet is a unique wallet nested within the primary wallet.
 So, you use the password to open your main wallet and the passphrase to open the hidden wallet inside.

 Another thing that sets the seed phrase apart is that, unlike the password and passphrase, you don’t set it yourself.
 Instead, the wallet creates it for you.
 Your responsibility is to write it down and keep it safe.